Hello! Welcome to the General Psychology research guide at the UT Tyler library.

 This guide is designed to inform you about resources for your studies in all aspects of general psychology.

-Please be aware that some links in this guide will link out to other UT Tyler guides, databases, and other Internet sources in new browser tabs.
+Please be aware that some links in this guide will link out to other UT Tyler guides, databases, and Internet sources.

 |Fall & Spring|

 |Mo - Th||7:30am - midnight|

 |Su||1:00pm - midnight|

 Here is some of what you'll find in this guide: